reefland/zrepl_sink/README.md

 Sink server daemon container for zrepl push jobs.
 This is intended for environments which have a kernel that support ZFS but are unable to deploy [zrepl](https://zrepl.github.io/index.html) [sink](https://zrepl.github.io/v0.2.1/configuration/jobs.html#job-type-sink) job type such as TrueNAS Scale.

-**This is experimental preview for testing**.
+**This is experimental proof of concept for testing**.
 You should already have working knowledge of `zrepl`, its configuration and why you would want a sink server.

 ---

 ## Test Environment

-1. Create a dataset to hold sink job datasets from remote hosts
+1. Create a dataset container to hold sink job datasets from remote hosts

-    * Adjust the ZFS pool name and dataset name for your needs, `zroot/sink` is used here:
+    * Adjust the ZFS pool name and dataset name for your needs, `zroot/zrepl_sink_data` is used here:

     ```shell
-    zfs create zroot/sink -o mountpoint=none -o canmount=noauto
+    zfs create zroot/zrepl_sink_data -o mountpoint=none -o canmount=off -o readonly=on
     ```

-2. Create `config` directory for `zrepl.yaml` and certificates
+2. Create `config` directory for `zrepl.yaml` and certificates.

+    * This directory will be mapped into the container
+    * Do store this within the sink dataset as it will remain unmounted

         ```shell
         mkdir ./config
         ```

 3. [Create TLS Certificates](./docs/ca_using_easyrsa.md) for `zrepl sink` daemon container
     * [zrepl transport](https://zrepl.github.io/configuration/transports.html#transport) documents different method to support inbound connections and client identification, this example assumes TLS certificates